KSI: 2019–2020: New record label signing and Dissimulation

-2020–2021: All Over the Place and The Online Takeover
+2020–present: All Over the Place and new releases

 On 23 October 2020, KSI released the first single from his second album, "Really Love" featuring Craig David and Digital Farm Animals, which peaked at number three on the UK Singles Chart and has been certified gold by the BPI.
 On 15 January 2021, KSI released the album's second single, "Don't Play" with Anne-Marie and Digital Farm Animals.
 The song debuted at number two on the UK Singles Chart, becoming KSI's highest-charting single in the UK to date, and has been certified platinum by the BPI.
 On 12 March 2021, KSI released the album's third single, "Patience" featuring Yungblud and Polo G, which debuted at number 3 on the UK Singles Chart and has been certified silver by the BPI.

-On 16 February 2021, KSI announced on Twitter the creation of his own record label named "The Online Takeover" in partnership with his music manager Mams Taylor.
-Shortly after, he announced the first signee of his label, which was American-British singer Aiyana-Lee, who featured on the track "Killa Killa".

-On 26 April 2021, KSI announced via his social media the release of his second album All Over the Place, which was released on 16 July 2021.
+On 26 April 2021, KSI announced via his social media the release of his second album All Over the Place, which was released on 16 July that year.
 It debuted at number 1 on the UK Album Charts, giving KSI his first-ever chart-topper, and has been certified gold by the BPI for surpassing 100,000 sales in the country.
 On 18 June 2021, KSI released the album's fourth single, "Holiday", which was only featured on the platinum edition of the album.
-The single was originally not planned to be on the album and "You" was set to be the fourth single to be released on 4 June.
-Due to people leaking songs off the album, including "You", the fourth single was changed to "Holiday".
 The song debuted at number 2 on the UK Singles Chart, making it KSI's highest-charting solo single to date.
 On 6 August 2021, KSI released the album's fifth single, "Lose" with American rapper Lil Wayne, and was the lead single for the deluxe edition of the album, which was released on 27 August.
 The single peaked at number 18 on the UK Singles Chart and also debuted at number 86 on the Billboard Hot 100, becoming KSI's first ever single to enter that chart.